Azure/Azure-Sentinel/Solutions/RubrikSecurityCloud/Playbooks/RubrikFileObjectContextAnalysis/README.md

 ## Summary

-This playbook will retrieve policy hits from Rubrik Secuirty Cloud for given File based object, for particular file/folder/fileshare.
+This playbook will retrieve policy hits from Rubrik Security Cloud for a given object, for a particular file, folder, or file share.

 ### Prerequisites